 At the start of a new year, I always feel a sense of hope.
 The year is spread out in front of me like a beautiful expanse of pristine snow just waiting for me to make a path off into the distance.
 Or indeed, rush off, fall over and flail around getting wet.
-Even this year has had that sense of hope, although I don’t buy in to the fantasy that 2021 is going to be wonderful, as if we can somehow close the door on what happened in 2020 when it still is happening.
+Even the start of 2021 had that sense of hope, although I didn’t buy in to the fantasy that 2021 was going to be wonderful, as if we could somehow close the door on what happened in 2020 when it was still happening.

 I like to set goals at the start of the year.
 I don’t like New Year Resolutions (you can read more about this in my blog ‘Drop the Resolutions’).
 Even the word ‘goals’ smacks of business and sales targets, when what I’m talking about is a reflecting on what I want for myself – but ‘goals’ is the word that seems to fit best, so bear with me!

 You may feel that with everything still so uncertain in the world, there’s no point in planning ahead.
 Perhaps you feel as if you’re just keeping your head above water in the latest phase of the pandemic battle.
 But goal-setting doesn’t have to be about major life changes or dream holiday plans.